There are lots of things that legally shouldn’t get asked when interviewing someone for a job.

 The problem is, we can all get carried away having a nice chat and ask something we shouldn’t for no other reason than wanting to get to know someone better and not to hold the answer against them.

-We have highlighted below some of the main topics and questions to avoid and how you should be obtaining information:
+We have highlighted below some of the main topics and questions to avoid and how you should be obtaining information during an interview:

 Are you from the UK / is English your first language?